 Create a roadmap of the projects that will push you to the next step in your career, and help you choose the right project to tackle right now.

 Accomplish that project with the support of real human to human contact in weekly online video check-ins focused on providing feedback and guidance.

-Support you as you market and showcase the work you create during the course.
+Support you as you market and showcase the work you create during the workshop.

 Baratunde Thurston, futurist comedian, writer, cultural critic and author of How to Be Black, participated in Art of Freelance Fall 2017 to develop, research and write a web series and television pitch he had been planning for a long time.
 Since Art of Freelance he’s been able to show his work to a number of major television networks.

 “Art of Freelance helped me get the inspired, unorganized, pile of ideas out of my head and into a usable structure that I could share with other humans.
 AF brought structure to my thought bombs and provided a schedule and a team of fellow humans to support me, motivate me, and hold me accountable to my own dreams.”

 - Baratunde Thurston, Futurist Comedian, Writer, Cultural Critic, and Author of ‘How to Be Black’